 Many airlines have in place specific minimum and maximum height requirements, each airline will vary on these requirements.
 Airlines have become much more lenient on the height issue, most have lowered their minimum height and increased maximum height.
 Many airlines are simply requiring a reach height, or the height to which an applicant is able to reach in defined inches.

 There are no specific weight requirements for Flight Attendant applicants.
 Applicants are simply required to have "weight in proportion to height."
 Which translated means, applicants can look like real people!
 Airlines are simply looking for people with personality and a good customer service work ethic, looks and body size have little do with the process.
-As long as you are well groomed and neat, you meet the requirements.
+As long as you are well groomed, personable, and can fit into a Flight Attendant jumpseat and work in confined spaces, you meet the requirements.